-Allowances are based on the executive agreement and may include expat allowance, company car allowance, rent allowance and security bond, and school allowance received from subsidiaries and related joint venture entities. (iii) Other short-term benefits consist of exchange gain/(loss) due to foreign currency translation from Oman Riyal to Australia Dollars to Australian Dollars on Mr Richard's salary. (iv) Appointed 1 May 2018.
-Remuneration, in his capacity as Company Secretary, paid to Fortuna Advisory Group.
+- Allowances are based on the executive agreement and may include expat allowance, company car allowance, rent allowance and security bond, and school allowance received from subsidiaries and related joint venture entities. - Non-cash benefits include net leave and/or end of service gratuity accrued or paid pursuant to relevant labour laws. - Other short-term benefits consist of exchange gain/(loss) due to foreign currency translation from Oman Riyal to Australia Dollars to Australian Dollars on Mr Richard's salary.

+Appointed 1 May 2018.
+Remuneration, in his capacity as Company Secretary, paid to Fortuna - Advisory Group.